 Resource Impact Level of Significance Mitigation Measure(s) Impact 4.10-2 Less than Significant No mitigation is required.
 Would the Project cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-Section 4.11 Noise Impact 4.11-1 Less than Significant with MM NOI-1: Proposed development projects that are not exempt from CEQA shall Generation of a substantial temporary or permanent Mitigation Incorporated prepare an acoustic assessment, addressing noise and vibration impacts from increase in ambient noise levels in the vicinity of the Project construction and operational activities.
-The results of this acoustic assessment shall in excess of standards established in the local general plan or be included in the development Project's CEQA documentation.
-If the assessment noise ordinance, or applicable standards of other agencies? identifies potentially significant noise or vibration impacts, the City shall require the incorporation of appropriate mitigation to reduce such impacts.
-Impact 4.11-2 Less than Significant with Refer to MM NOI-1.
+Section 4.11 Noise Impact 4.11-1 Less than Significant with MM NOI-1 : Proposed development projects that are not exempt from CEQA shall Generation of a substantial temporary or permanent Mitigation incorporated prepare an acoustic assessment, addressing noise and vibration impacts from Increase in ampient noise levels in the local general plan or construction and operational activities.
+The results of this acoustic assessment shall be included in the development Project's CEOA documentation.
+If the assessment In excession standards of other agencies? identifies notentially significant noise or vibration impacts the City shall require the noise of dimance, or applicable standards of other agencies. incorporation of appropriate mitigation to reduce such impacts.
+Impact 4.11-2 Less than Significant with Refer to MM NOI-1 .
 Generation of excessive groundborne vibration or Mitigation Incorporated groundborne noise levels?
 Impact 4.11-3 No Impact No mitigation is required.
 For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
-Section 4.12 Population and Housing T Impact 4.12-1 Less than Significant No mitigation is required.
-Would the Project induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and business) or indirectly (for example, through extension of roads or other infrastructure)?
-Impact 4.12-2 Less than Significant No mitigation is required.
-Would the Project displace substantial numbers of existing people or housing necessitating the construction of replacement housing elsewhere?
+Section 4.12 Population and Housing 1 Impact 4.12-1 Less than Significant No mitigation is required.
+Would the Project induce substantial unplanned population growth in an area, either directly (for example, by proposing extension of roads or other infrastructure)?
+Impact 4 12-2 Less than Significant No mitigation is required Would the Project displace substantial numbers of existing Less than significant No mulgation is required. people or housing necessitating the construction of replacement housing elsewhere?
 Section 4.13 Public Services Impact 4.12-3 Less than Significant No mitigation is required.
-Would the Project result in substantial adverse physical impacts associated with the provision of new altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: i) Fire protection? ii) Police protection?
+Would the Project result in substantial adverse physical impacts associated with the provision of new altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: i) Fire protection? people or housing necessitating the construction of replacement housing elsewhere?
+Section 4.13 Public Services Impact 4.12-3 Would the Project result in substantial adverse physical impacts associated with the provision of new altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: i) Fire protection? ii) Police protection?
+Less than Significant No mitigation is required.